Save money with energy efficient appliances

 We recently bought a new home that came with appliances.
 Unfortunately, they came with the same appliances that would have been installed when the house was built in the late 70s.
-They are not, to say the least, energy efficient appliances.
-I like to think that when we turned the dryer on, not only would our lights dim, but the whole neighbourhood would sense a loss of power while the dryer started to turn.
-So one of the first things that we did was start looking and shopping for some more energy efficient appliances.
-New technology that focuses on keeping energy costs low can save you a ton of money on a yearly basis – but just how much money are we talking about?
-Is it worth investing money upgrading to energy efficient appliances now or should you wait out the lifespan of your current appliances?
+They are not, to say the least, energy-efficient appliances.
+I like to think that when we turned the dryer on, not only would our lights dim, but the whole neighborhood would sense a loss of power while the dryer started to turn.
+So one of the first things that we did was start looking and shopping for some more energy-efficient appliances.
+The new technology that focuses on keeping energy costs low can save you a ton of money on a yearly basis – but just how much money are we talking about?
+Is it worth investing money upgrading to energy-efficient appliances now or should you wait out the lifespan of your current appliances?
 Let’s take a look at the numbers.

 What appliance upgrades are you considering?

 I can’t tell if you were serious or making a joke, so I’ll say this just in case – if your lights dim when you turn on the clothes dryer, you have a serious issue with your home’s electrical system. (large appliances NEED to be on their own dedicated breakers)

 If you were just making a joke, forgive my over-reaction.
 I come from a family of electricians and home insurance agents.
 Carry on!

 At a certain point when it finally goes south, we’ll need a new dishwasher.
 It’s got a small leak that hasn’t gotten any worse so it’s OK for now, but I expect it won’t stay small forever.
 The issue many people have with getting the most efficient appliances is the up front cost involved.
 If someone can get a washer for $500 or one for $1,000, the more expensive one might use less power and water, but the $500 up front difference is difficult for some people.
 This can hold even more true if you look at replacing, say, all of your kitchen appliances, so that $500 difference gets multiplied across several appliances.